 There are four ligaments in the knee that are vulnerable to tearing: the anterior cruciate ligament (ACL), the posterior cruciate ligament (PCL), the lateral collateral ligament (LCL), and the medial collateral ligament (MCL)

-If you tear a knee ligament, you will most likely hear a loud popping sound during the movement of injury, notice swelling for up to 24 hours after the injury, have a feeling of looseness in your knee, and be unable to put any weight on your leg.
+If you tear a knee ligament, you will most likely hear a loud popping sound during the movement of injury, notice swelling for up to 24 hours after the injury, have a feeling of looseness in your knee, and experience instability, resulting in being unable to put any weight on your leg.

-To confirm a torn ligament, you should see a doctor for X-rays.
+To confirm a torn ligament, you should see a doctor for discussion regarding imaging needed to evaluate further.
 After confirmation, your doctor can tell you the grade of your tear (how severe the tear is) and discuss treatment options with you.
 If your tear is a higher grade, you might need reconstructive surgery.